sora-k46/WebSandbox/rwd_by_U_michigan/README.md

             <!-- yy = (0 - 12) no. of column you gonna use -->
 ```

+NOTE: the style define in small screen also applied in bigger screen unless you overwrite them.

 # Responsive utility classes
 - hidden-xx content will only be hidden on the XX screen size
 - visible-xx content will only be visible on the XX screen size